Crown-Matrix/Testing/README.md

 ### MapFunction(func,*args)
 -for each item linked list, runs given function with the item as the main parameter

--Allows for more than 1 parameters
+-Allows for more than one parameter

 (only the first(main) parameter will be set to each item in the list)